Separation of Concerns in Research

 The most important lesson I've learned in research engineering practice is separating the method and experiment API.

-Most research doesn't provide an API to either the method or the experiments.
-In practice, many people manually run experiments in notebooks or scripts, without providing a user or reader any intentional API.
+Some research provides an API to the method/intervention, but rarely to the experiments.
+In practice, people tend to manually run experiments in notebooks or scripts, without providing a user or reader any intentional API.

 Let's disambiguate.
 The method is what someone uses on their data.
 The experiment is what they use to prove that the method works.
 In an ideal world, two methods compete directly, and you can simply swap them out in the same experiment.
 As long as the experiment is well posed, it's easy to see which method is better (I'll talk about experimental desiderata in a later post).